By

 How often should automotive businesses send direct mail to their customers?

-Most automotive businesses find success sending service reminders every 3–4 months, seasonal promotions quarterly, and special offers 6–8 times per year, while avoiding over-mailing which can lead to customer fatigue.
+Many automotive businesses find success with a steady rhythm of service reminders, seasonal promotions, and special offers, while avoiding over-mailing which can lead to customer fatigue.